-This webinar will cover the approaches to infection prevention and control of monkeypox as well as the clinical evaluation and management of monkeypox infections in the United States.
+This webinar will cover the approaches to infection prevention and control of mpox as well as the clinical evaluation and management of mpox infections in the United States.

 This fact sheet summarizes some key opportunities and challenges of using disaggregated data to model infectious disease with an equity lens.